 Virtual accounting services, including AI bookkeeping, represent not just a threat but an opportunity.
 In fact, most modern finance firms and accounting firms already use some form of AI accounting software.

 AI Accounting Software

-Accounting and invoice generators like Quickbooks, Oracle, FreshBooks, Zoho Books and many others are used every day in businesses of every size.
+Accounting and bookkeeping platforms like Quickbooks, Oracle, FreshBooks, Zoho Books, and many others are used daily in businesses of every size.
 Almost all of these have some element of AI.

 Accounting software has made accounting jobs immeasurably easier, enabling people to think critically, gain the full picture of a company’s finances, and work across verticals to achieve results.

 AI takes data management and processing that would consume the time of many people and presents it in a way that can be used, sometimes right away.
 AI assistants and platforms can create a huge competitive advantage for firms, and firms of the future have already bought in.

 Accountants of the future should also buy into the technology, learning how to adapt and leverage the opportunities it provides.